 A number of Alternative Control Services (ACS) are subject to the maximum price cap set by the Queensland Government through Schedule 8 of the Queensland Electricity Regulation 2006.
 These maximum prices take precedence over the prices approved by the AER.

-This means the prices for certain services charged to customers will actually be lower than the prices contained in the 2019-20 Network Tariff Tables on the AER's website.
-We've updated our charges to reflect the final Schedule 8 maximum price caps in the 2019-20 Network Tariff Tables updated for Schedule 8 above.
+This means the prices for certain services charged to customers will actually be lower than the prices contained in the 2020-21 Network Tariff Tables on the AER's website.
+We've updated our charges to reflect the final Schedule 8 maximum price caps in the 2020-21 Network Tariff Tables above.

-In addition to the 2019-20 Pricing Proposal, we've also developed the following documents:
+With our 2019-20 Pricing Proposal we also developed the following documents:

 - 2019-20 Network Tariff Guide (PDF 896.3 kb) - outlines our tariff classes and tariffs for Direct Control Services (comprising SCS and ACS) from 1 July 2019 to 30 June 2020.
 It also provides Product codes, Ellipse codes and Peace codes for distribution services.